deepsense-ai/seahorse/docs/operations/write_transformer.md

 includeOperationsMenu: true
 ---

-A `Write Transformer` operation saves a [Transformer](../classes/transformer.html) to a file at the specified location.
+A `Write Transformer` operation saves a [Transformer](../classes/transformer.html) to a directory at the specified location.

+It supports writing data to local file system and HDFS.

 **Since**: Seahorse 1.1.0